compbiocore/nmrdock/README.md

 5. Open Docker and execute `docker run -it -v [path to a directory on local computer]:/home/ubuntu/data/ -e DISPLAY=x.x.x.x:0.0 compbiocore/nmrdock:latest /bin/bash`

 	where `x.x.x.x` is your IP address.
+To use the development branch NMRdock, replace `latest` with `dev`.

 ### Linux
 Most Linux distros have a native XServer that can be accessed by Docker.
 Docker can be run using the following command: